Floppy disk variants

-The floppy disk is a data storage and transfer medium that was ubiquitous from the mid-1970s well into the 2000s.In addition to the four generations of floppy disks (and drives) there were many other floppy disk developed, either using a different disk design or special layout and encoding methods for the data held on the disk.
+The floppy disk is a data storage and transfer medium that was ubiquitous from the mid-1970s well into the 2000s.
+In addition to the four common generations of floppy disks (and drives), many other floppy disk formats were developed, either using a different disk design or special layout and encoding methods for the data held on the disk.
 Some with limited adoption were failed attempts to establish a standard for a next generation.

 Non-standard media and devices

 Burroughs 8-inch Drive and Media

 From 1976 until 1984 Burroughs offered a line of two sided 8-inch floppy disks and drives on its systems, initially at 1.0 MB and then at 3.0 MB.
 They were not compatible with the then industry standard 8-inch disk or drive.
 The 3.0 MB version used a servomechanism to achieve its higher-capacity.